Risky Business -They’re Buying American Front Men

 The FTC has flagged these vague names before.
 In a recent case, regulators wrote that fraudulent merchants tended to describe themselves with generic terms such as “marketing and advertising” to slip past underwriting.

-IBO Scams Are Not New
+IBO Schemes Are Not New

 Hundreds of innocent, well-intentioned people are being ensnared in a scheme that is promising them thousands of dollars for doing little more than helping merchants expand.